List Of Festivals Celebrated In The Month Of January

-Where: Every part of India, it is known as Pedda Panduga in Andhra Pradesh, Makara Sankranti in Karnataka and Maharashtra, Pongal in Tamil Nadu, Magh Bihu in Assam, Magha Mela in parts of central and north India, as Makar Sankranti in the west, and by other names.
+Where: Every part of India, is known as Pedda Panduga in Andhra Pradesh, Makara Sankranti in Karnataka and Maharashtra, Pongal in Tamil Nadu, Magh Bihu in Assam, Magha Mela in parts of central and north India, as Makar Sankranti in the west, and by other names.
 Kite flying is done in Gujarat and Rajasthan.

 What is Special: People exchange sweets and greetings, while others take a holy dip in the river and fly kites.